 The University is named in honor of the pivotal and personal roles that George Washington and Robert E. Lee played in its own history - Washington for his gift that saved the institution from financial ruin in the 18th century, and Lee for his transformative leadership as president of Washington College from 1865 to 1870.

-In 1796, Liberty Hall Academy, which had been founded in 1749 as Augusta Academy, was struggling to stay afloat when U.S. President George Washington chose the school as the beneficiary of 150 shares of James River and Potomac Canal Company stock.
-He had received the stock as a gift from the Virginia General Assembly in recognition of his service to the commonwealth and his support of canal-building.
+In 1796, Liberty Hall Academy, which had been founded in 1749 as Augusta Academy, was struggling to stay afloat when U.S. President George Washington chose the school as the beneficiary of 100 shares of James River Canal Company stock.
+He had received the stock as a gift from the Virginia General Assembly in recognition of his service to the commonwealth.
 The stock was valued at $20,000, which would be worth millions today.
 It was one of the largest donations to any educational institution at the time and contributes to the University's operating budget even today.

 In 1813, the academy's name was changed to Washington College, and the campus was moved to its current location.
 In 1844, a statue of Washington (known as "Old George"), carved by Matthew Kahle from a log found floating in the nearby Maury River, was placed on the pinnacle of the Center Building, now known as Washington Hall.

 Washington College remained open through the Civil War, one of the few southern institutions of higher learning to do so.
 But the Union raid on Lexington in 1864 left the campus in shambles, and the following year the college had fewer than 50 students and awarded just one degree.